 • Small pot

 • Seed raising mix

 Step 1 Choose non-flowering shoots that have a woody base but a soft, green tip.
 Gently pull a 10cm shoot to side and strip away from main plant, ensuring it has a heel (a strip of bark) attached.
 Trim with secateurs.

 Step 2 Remove leaves at base of cutting and dip cutting into rooting hormone powder that’s suitable for semi-hardwood cuttings.

 Step 3 Fill pot with seed raising mix.
 Using pencil, poke a shallow hole in top of mix and insert cutting.
 Repeat for each cutting.
 Firm cuttings into mix with your fingers and water.
 In cool or cold areas, cover pot with a clear plastic bag secured around rim with elastic band.
-Do not cover in warm, humid climates.
+You can skip this step if you live in an area with a warm, humid climate.
 Position pots on a warm windowsill and water when dry – take care not to overwater, as this will cause cuttings to rot.